MTG/acousticbrainz-genre-dataset/README.md

 ## Development Data
 <Add the directions on how to access the development data.>

-Test Data
+## Test Data
 <When the test set is released, and the directions on how to access the test set.>

 ## Evaluation Methodology and Metrics

 For evaluation, we will use standard measures for classification adapted to our setting.
 The task is multi-label and it uses a two-level hierarchy, so we will mainly employ hierarchical versions of Precision (hP), Recall (hR) and F-measure (hF).
 In particular, for each track we will compute hP, hR and hF of the predicted genres, which will be macro-averaged (hF will be the main evaluation measure).
 This will allow us study expected performance for a new track.
 In addition, for each genre we will compute binary (non-hierarchical) P, R and F of the tracks for which the genre was predicted, again macro-averaging.
 This will allow us to study possible biases across genres.

-Evaluation script will be published on May 1, 2017.
+The evaluation script will be published on in the first week of May, 2017.

 <Add the exact information about how the task will be evaluated.
 Participants need to know exactly how their runs will be ranked.>